codysperoff/final-capstone-yoda-quotes/README.md

 ## Working Prototype

-You can access a working prototype of the app here: https://node-capstone-search-bestbuy.herokuapp.com/
+You can access a working prototype of the app here: https://final-capstone-yoda-quotes.herokuapp.com/

 ## Functionality
 The app's functionality includes:

-* Search for all technology related products located at bestbuy
+* Search for quotes from movies or spoken by famous people.
-* Return 10 results.
+* Returns up to 10 results.
-* Results provide the product name, associated picture, price, reviews and average rating if applicable, and the option to add to a best buy shopping cart
+* Results provide the quote, the movie or famous person that the quote is from, the button allowing users to "yodafy" the quote.
-* Add chosen results to a favorites section.
+* "Yodafy" chosen results and add them to a user's "Yodafied Quotes".
-* Delete events from favorites section.
+* Delete quotes from the "Yodafied Quotes" section.
-* Link to a shopping cart on the best buy website *Contains links to the github for the page, the bestbuy website, and the bestbuy facebook and twitter pages.
+* Contains links to the github for the page, the random quotes api, and the yoda speak api.
 ## Technical

 The app is built with HTML, CSS, JavaScript, jQuery and Node.js.
-It uses AJAX JSON calls to the *bestbuy.com* Open Platform API to return the serach results.
+It uses AJAX JSON calls to the *http://api.andrux.net* Open Platform API to return the serach results and the *http://www.yodaspeak.co.uk/* Open Platform API to "yodafy" quotes.
 All data is held in an mLab database during the user's session.
 It has been built to be fully responsive across mobile, tablet and desktop screen resolutions.

 ## Development Roadmap